nuagenetworks/nuage-ospdirector/Documentation/20.10/README.rst

             ...

-    5. These are the changes in the sample network template for Linux bonding with VLANs for OVRS with Mellanox ConnectX-5 NICs with controlplane protection.
+    5. These are the changes in the sample network template for Linux bonding with VLANs for OVRS with Mellanox ConnectX-5 NICs with control plane protection.
+Control plane protection is performed by steering control plane traffic to a dedicated NIC Rx queue.
+This is achieved by configuring a set of ethtool configuration on each PF.

     ::